coatless-rpkg/searcher/README.md

 ask_perplexity("Compare dplyr vs data.table performance")
-ask_mistral("How to handle missing data in R?") ask_bing_copilot("Write a function to calculate the median") ask_meta_ai("What are the best R packages for time series analysis?")
+ask_mistral("How to handle missing data in R?") ask_bing_copilot("Write a function to calculate the median") ask_grok("What is better base R or tidyverse for research?") ask_meta_ai("What are the best R packages for time series analysis?")

 # Search with an error message